 Cyclists are to be allowed to ride through pedestrianised city centre streets at any time of day.

-And the change will be reviewed after a period of time, to see if it has caused problems.
+And the change will be reviewed after six months, to see if it has caused problems.

 At the moment, cyclists are not permitted to ride down a string of streets, such as Gentleman's Walk, Davey Place and White Lion Street between 10am and 5pm and not allowed to cycle on the likes of London Street or Lower Goat Lane at all.

 Members of Norwich highways agency committee, made up of city and county councillors, today agreed to open up streets to cyclists at all times.